 “TOLERANCE UNDER PRESSURE”

-It is impossible to imagine Amsterdam's street scene without the Brothers Grimm.
-Since the mid-1990s, the two sworn friends Thom Rijpstra and Robert Anthony have formed the eye-catching duo Gebroeders Grimm.
-Not only in the capital but also far beyond, they have become a household name.
-Coincidence or not: they have just turned 21 and have thus existed as long as the Gaypride that started in 1996.
-Not surprisingly, they are one of the main faces of Pride Amsterdam this year.
-I had a disarming conversation with these striking ambassadors.
+The Gebroeders Grimm have become an unmistakable part of Amsterdam’s streetscape.
+Since the mid-nineties the two sworn friends Thom Rijpstra and Robert Anthony form the eye-catching duo Gebroeders Grimm.
+They’ve become well known not only in the capital but far beyond.
+Coincidence or not: they have just turned 21, the same age as the Gay Pride, which started in 1996.
+It’s no surprise they are one of the key faces of Pride Amsterdam this year.
+I had a disarming conversation with these distinctive ambassadors.

-In their festive attire, they brighten up many a pink event in the city.
-A special detail is that the costumes they wear are made by Robert himself.
-They are true works of art, sometimes consisting of up to 70,000 sequins and the same number of beads.
-"The whole process from design to assembling takes me blood, sweat and tears," he says.
+In their festive outfits they brighten many a pink event across the city.
+A special detail is that Robert makes the costumes himself.
+They are true works of art, sometimes made with as many as 70,000 sequins and the same number of beads.
+“The whole process from design to assembly costs me blood, sweat and tears.”
 The result is impressive.
-That the couple of friends were personally asked by Pride Amsterdam director Lucien Spee to become ambassadors filled them with pride.
-They did not hesitate for a moment and immediately gave him their vows.
+They were proud to be personally asked by Pride Amsterdam director Lucien Spee to become ambassadors.
+They didn’t hesitate and immediately said yes.

-Thom: "It is a very great honour to be able to do this."
-Smiling secretly, they reveal a tip of the hat when we ask them how Robert and Thom will fill out the ambassadorship.
-"Actually, it is a continuation of our performances as Brothers Grimm.
-We are going to make quite a splash during the ten days of Pride.
-For instance, we will seek publicity and especially cooperate with various Amsterdam LHTBI organisations."
-At almost all receptions and parties, the brothers will act.
+Thom: “It’s a great honour to be able to do this.”
+With a mischievous smile they lift a corner of the veil when asked how they will take on the ambassadorship.
+“Actually it’s a continuation of our performances as the Gebroeders Grimm.
+During the ten days of Pride we’ll be very visible.
+We’ll seek publicity and, above all, work together with various Amsterdam LHTBI organisations.”
+The brothers will be present at virtually all receptions and parties.

-One focus of this is the pink elderly.
-As ambassadors, they will put this growing group in the spotlight properly.
-"For instance, we are now busy preparing a Roze Lunch and a high tea in elderly centre 'De Flesseman' in the Nieuwmarkt neighbourhood," says Robert enthusiastically.
+A focus for them will be pink older people.
+As ambassadors they will shine a spotlight on this growing group.
+“We’re busy preparing a Pink Lunch and a high tea at the senior centre ‘De Flesseman’ in the Nieuwmarkt neighbourhood,” Robert says enthusiastically.

-This year, that will unfortunately lack Adele Bloemendaal.
-Earlier this year, the colourful diva passed away after a long illness.
-"Pink elderly people in residential and care centres deserve a pleasant and dignified stay here," she said.
-They have also been putting their heart and soul into other charities for years.
-Earlier, their poster campaign for a development cooperation organisation stood out.
+This year Adele Bloemendaal will unfortunately be absent.
+Earlier this year the colourful diva passed away after a long illness.
+“Pink older people in residential and care centres deserve a pleasant and dignified place to live.”
+They have also devoted themselves for years, heart and soul, to other good causes.
+Previously their poster campaign for a development cooperation organisation drew attention.

-It seems natural to be yourself these days.
-The Grimm Brothers do, however, place a caveat.
-"It is actually quite difficult to be able to be yourself," they stress.
-Dan: "In the Netherlands, violence, discrimination and social exclusion still lurk.
+Being yourself seems obvious these days, but the Gebroeders Grimm add a caveat.
+“It’s actually quite difficult to be yourself,” they emphasize.
+“In the Netherlands violence, discrimination and social exclusion are still lurking.
 Tolerance and acceptance are under pressure.
-The increasing violence against gays affects us deeply.
-The past six months have seen numerous anti-gay incidents in Amsterdam alone, with the murder of a gay man in the Oosterpark as the tragic low point.
+The rising violence against gay people affects us deeply.
+In the past six months alone Amsterdam has seen numerous anti-gay incidents, with the tragic low point the murder of a gay man in Oosterpark.
 We were speechless.
-And let's not forget foreign countries either.
-Coming out of the closet there can literally be life-threatening.
-Did you know that homosexuality is punishable in 78 countries?
-In five countries it is even punishable by death."
+And we mustn’t forget the rest of the world.
+Coming out can be literally life-threatening there.
+Did you know homosexuality is criminalised in 78 countries?
+In five countries it can even carry the death penalty.”

-The acronym LHTBI is a mouthful but does encompass the entire community.
-"We are going for the inclusion of bi, trans and intersex people as well.
-That the COC is taking initiatives to make gender diversity discussable in primary and secondary education is something we warmly welcome." , It dovetails perfectly with the Lower House's desire to oblige schools to teach lessons on the subject, they add.
-They are not only race entertainers but also activists at heart, it turns out.
+The abbreviation LHTBI may be a mouthful but it encompasses the whole community.
+“We will work to include bi, trans and intersex people as well.
+We warmly welcome COC’s initiatives to make gender diversity a topic in primary and secondary schools,” they say.
+It fits perfectly with the House of Representatives’ wish to require schools to teach lessons on this topic, they add.
+They are not only entertainers by nature but also committed activists, it turns out.

 Photo Rick: Wezenaar